malekoa/pymatrix/README.md

 ```

 #### .transpose()
 Returns a matrix instance that is the transpose of the original matrix.
+Used as a helper function by *.get_adjoint_matrix()*

 ```python
 matrix = Matrix(3, 2)